austinjhunt/ibew-data-scraper/README.md

 ### Script Arguments

-The script can be passed two optional arguments: `states` and `output`.
+The script can be passed 3 optional arguments: `states`, `logfile`, and `output`.
 See the help output below for a description of these arguments.

 ```bash
 (venv) austinhunt@Austins-MBP-2 unionfacts % python main.py -h